Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Simulations, Experiments, and Results

-As mentioned, OpenAI Gym and PyBullet are employed to train the customized Rainbow algorithm for Sub-controller 2, and Fig.~\ref{fig:learningPerf} represents the learning performance of the employed RL algorithm over the training episodes.
+As mentioned, OpenAI Gym and PyBullet are employed to train the customized Rainbow algorithm for Sub-controller 2, and Figure~\ref{fig:learningPerf} represents the learning performance of the employed RL algorithm over the training episodes.
 It is worth mentioning that in the simulation, the magnetic particle is not considered, and therefore the whole switching control architecture is not implemented.
 After training, the average success rate for the learned policy is 100\% for randomly generated initial and goal positions (calculated over 30 random restarts).

 Afterward, we consider the magnetic particle in the loop, and the full controller structure is implemented.
 In the real world, the magnetic particle is consistently carried to a randomly placed target starting from a random position.
-We repeated undisturbed scenarios for arbitrary initial and goal positions for 30 episodes, and the average success rate is 100\%.
-Fig.~\ref{fig:wod} represents a set-point regulation scenario without any disturbances.
+We repeated undisturbed scenarios for arbitrary initial and goal positions for 30 episodes, and the average success rate is 100\% {with the mean tracking error 0.02 (m) in both axes, the average maximum error 0.08 (m) and 0.09 (m) in $ x $, and $ y $-axes, respectively.} Figure~\ref{fig:wod} represents a set-point regulation scenario without any disturbances.
 In this specific scenario, the particle is supposed to reach the goal position $[0.21,-0.40, 0.10]$ within the constrained environment.

 Finally, the robustness of the system to deal with external disturbances which could result from real-world uncertainties is studied.
 As disturbances, we physically draw the magnetic particle away from the magnetic control zone during active control.
 As a demonstration case, Figure~\ref{fig:wd} depicts the particle and end-effector trajectories through the environment in the presence of disturbances where the particle is supposed to reach the goal position $[0.21,-0.40, 0.10]$.
-We repeated the disturbed scenarios for random disturbances, initial, and target positions for 30 episodes, and the average success rate is 96.6\%.
+We repeated the disturbed scenarios for random disturbances, initial, and target positions for 30 episodes, and the average success rate was 96.6\%.

-The performance of the proposed controller is demonstrated in the complementary video in both disturbed and undisturbed scenarios \cite{videoARXIV}.